-Where practitioners are considering treating multiple patients or clients simultaneously in class or group work, or more than one individual patient or client at the same time, practitioners should consider whether this mode of treatment is appropriate to the patients or clients involved (see also Section 3.4 Confidentiality and Privacy).
+Where practitioners are considering treating multiple patients or clients simultaneously in class or group work, or more than one individual patient or client at the same time, practitioners should consider whether this mode of treatment is appropriate to the patients or clients involved, including whether it could compromise the quality of care (also see Section 3.4 Confidentiality and privacy and Section 3.5 Informed consent).

-3.16 Closing a practice
+3.16 Closing or relocating a practice

-When closing or relocating a practice, good practice involves:
+When closing or relocating a practice, or when an employed practitioner moves between practices, good practice involves:

-- a). giving advance notice where possible - b). facilitating arrangements for the continuing care of all current patients, including the transfer or appropriate management of all patient records while following the law governing privacy and health records in the jurisdiction.
+a) giving advance notice where possible and as early as possible, and b) facilitating arrangements for the continuing care of all current patients, which may include the transfer or appropriate management of all patient records while following the law governing privacy and health records in the jurisdiction.